Loading...

 Can I use my own contractors to maintain my property?

-For both Let Only Services and Management Services, we endeavour to use reputable contractors at reasonable prices and with suitable credentials.
-Yet you can request the works to be carried out by the contractor of your choice and delegate the management to us as described above, or to handle the contractor yourself.
+We always endeavour to use reputable contractors at reasonable prices and with suitable credentials.
+If you prefer, you can request that the works be carried out by the contractor of your choice and delegate management to us as described above, or handle the contractor yourself.

 +